LabSoft01/Textbasedgame/README.md

 # Textbasedgame
-A 4 option text based game
+A 4 option textbased game